wangerekaharun/StreamLocationSharing/README.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-The layour has a <code>MapView</code> for displaying the location on the map.
+The layout has a <code>MapView</code> for displaying the location on the map.

 Next you'll create the <code>LocationAttachmentViewFactory</code> which overrides <code>AttachmentViewFactory</code> .
 This is how the class looks like: